binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 This will give you a root login session, which is what the deployment service needs.

-Now go back to the Spree site and refresh the page.
+Now go back to the spree site and refresh the page.
 At this point you should see an _Initialize Configuration_ command under your Server section.
 Cut and paste this command into the vagrant box, then go get a cup of coffee/tea/etc.  Scratch that, go get a meal.
 This is going to